Academy Museum of Motion Pictures: Design

+Academy Museum Gala

+Academy Museum Gala is conducted every year to raise funds by public display of cinematic experience that includes showing filmmaking process in a raw form, or showing history of cinema.

+Academy Museum Gala 2023 has been the third Gala in a row.
+This year Academy has managed to raise funds of $10 million.
+This year Academy Museum gala honored Meryl Streep, Michael Jordan and Oprah Winfrey.

 Collections

 The Academy holds more than 13 million objects including costumes, costume sketches, film reels, posters, props, and screenplays dating back to 1927.
 In May 2020, the museum purchased the May Queen dress worn by Florence Pugh in Midsommar (2019) for $65,000, as part of a charity auction held by A24 to benefit COVID-19 relief efforts.

 Some key objects in the Museum's collection include: